What’s Considered Marital vs. Non-Marital Property in MD? | Howard County Divorce

 - STEP 2: The Judge must determine the value of the marital property.
 Typically, the value of a certain piece of property is determined by considering the dollar amount left over after all loans, mortgages, notes, etc. are paid.

 - STEP 3: The Judge can order transfer of an interest in property or order one spouse to pay a monetary award to the other spouse to adjust the inequities between the parties.
 This method is particularly used when one spouse has more property than the other spouse.

 It is important to note that a Judge cannot order transfer of ownership in property from one spouse to another, so the Court cannot order a spouse to transfer a deed of a home titled in that spouse’s name only to the other spouse.
 So for example, if the marital home is titled solely in Wife’s name, the Judge cannot order a Wife to sign the deed over to her Husband.
 However, the Judge can determine the value of the home and order the Wife to pay the Husband a monetary award which would reflect his fair share of interest in the home.

 This is just a basic overview of how Maryland addresses issues relating to the property owned during a marriage.
 When these issues arise, you need to consult with an experienced divorce attorney to determine your rights and assess how the Courts will look at your situation.
 When you retain Howard County Divorce Attorney Fred L. Coover, Esquire, you get the benefit of his 30 plus years of training, knowledge and experience handling divorce and alimony matters in Columbia, MD.
-Contact Coover Law Firm, LLC today by calling us at (410) 995-1100 to schedule your free consultation.
+Contact Coover Law Firm, LLC today by calling us at (410) 995-1100 to schedule your no-risk consultation.

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.